kriti029/LPG-Supply-Chain-Volatility-Framework/README.md

 ## 📌 Project Overview
 A comprehensive strategic evaluation analyzing supply chain bottlenecks, regional refill delays, and price spikes across major Indian metropolitan hubs (Chennai, Mumbai, Delhi, Kolkata, Patna).
 The model evaluates **10,000 supply log entries** (scaled from a core sample of operational data) to pinpoint root vulnerabilities and propose an actionable stabilization framework.

-> **Note on Tooling:** AI tools (Gemini / ChatGPT) were leveraged throughout the development lifecycle for synthetic data scaling, code generation for data generation scripts, and structural optimization of analytical insights.

 ---